Polar Coding for Processes with Memory: Introduction

 In contrast, we are interested here in whether polar coding can be used \emph{directly} on channels and sources with memory.
 In addition to being of theoretical interest, such results may help simplify the design of communication or compression systems.

 Little is known about the theory of polarization for settings with memory.
 In particular, it was shown in~\cite{Wang+:15c} that the successive cancellation decoding complexity of polar codes scales with the number of states of the underlying process, and thus is practical if the amount of memory in the system is modest.
-It was shown in~\cite[Chapter 5]{Sasoglu2011} that Ar\i kan's standard transform indeed polarizes strongly mixing processes with finite memory.
+It was shown in~\cite[Chapter 5]{Sasoglu2011} that \Arikan's standard transform indeed polarizes a class of mixing processes with finite memory.
 Whether polarization takes place sufficiently fast to yield a coding theorem has been left open, however, and that is the problem we address here.

-We first give a proof of polarization that is both simpler than the one given in~\cite{Sasoglu2011}, and holds for the more general class of $\psi$-mixing processes.
-We then show that the asymptotic rate of polarization to deterministic distributions is as in the memoryless case.
-This lets us conclude that the usual asymptotic error probability guarantees of polar channel and source codes carry over to processes with memory, including well-behaved Markov sources as well as the practical channel models mentioned above.
+We first give a proof of polarization that is both simpler than the one given in~\cite{Sasoglu2011}, and holds for the more general class of $\psi$-mixing processes with finite $\psi_0$ (both concepts are defined in Section~\ref{sec:setting}).
+We further show that the asymptotic rate of polarization of the \emph{low-entropy} synthetic channels is as in the memoryless case.
+Conversely, we show a simple counter-example of a process that is not $\psi$-mixing and which does not polarize because it is periodic.
+We remark that in \cite{ShuvalTal:17.2p}, under additional assumptions, fast polarization is shown for the \emph{high-entropy} synthetic channels.